There is no better place to go for some sunshine than Bali. It’s my absolute most favourite holiday destination for some R&R.

 La Plancha, Legian/Seminyak – this place is super cool and laid back, so much so you can lay right back on bean bags on the beach.
 The food is yummy and the vibe is perfect.
 Family friendly too.

 Magali Pascal, Seminyak – it’s dangerous how much I love this shop.
 It’s always my first stop and it never disappoints.
 This trip I picked up two dresses here and I wore them non-stop, such beautiful fabrics and prints.

 State of Georgia, Seminyak – the prints at State of Georgia are not to be messed with!
 A trip to Bali without a visit here is a waste in my opinion.

 Mister Zimi, Seminyak – You can’t leave Bali without checking out Mister Zimi, I’m a long-time fan of this label and the pieces you will pick up here are perfect to bring home with you in cooler climates too – dresses you can wear over tights, amazing jackets etc.

-The Seminyak Flea Market – I LOVE the Flea Market! yo are guaranteed to pick up a bargain or 349 here.
-Dresses, jewelry, shoes, handbags – you name it, you can find it here.
+The Seminyak Flea Market – I LOVE the Flea Market! you are guaranteed to pick up a bargain or 349 here.
+Dresses, jewellery, shoes, handbags – you name it, you can find it here.
 And it’s not so big that it’s too overwhelming.
 There are two handbag stalls here and both are always winners for super stylish and beautiful, leather handbags.
 (On Oberoi, just past Seminyak Square)

 Cat Sweet, Legian – the sandals at Cat Sweet are my fave in all of Bali (and yes, I’ve shopped everywhere, trust me!)
 (Address: Jl.
 Raya Seminyak, Seminyak, Kuta, Kabupaten Badung.)